wanyakrecipes/coft-web/content/posts/2022-08-23-music-non-stop-field-day-2022/index.md

 6:39pm.
 Obtain a plant-based cookie dough brownie and chew it over Rebekah’s hard as nails set on the 6Music Stage.
 Purchase another canned water because I’m a sucker.

 6:45pm.
 West Stage.
 Carl Craig b2b Moodymann.
-Back against the barrier to right of the sound desk.
+Back against the barrier to the right of the sound desk.
 Notice it’s Carl Craig *sans* Moodymann.
 Carl is wearing a top hat, a lovely light printed cardigan, black tee, two beaded necklaces that appear to interlock, and tinted sunglasses.

 6:56pm.
 Moodymann tags in.
 Grey hoody, white round glasses, towel draped over his right shoulder.
 Through his grey face mask, he asks, “Hey, how you feeling out there?”